-Images – Images are useful of making a web page easier to read and more attractive to social media (especially Pinterest) but they can work against your SEO efforts if they increase the loading time of a page.
+Images are useful for making a web page easier to read and more attractive to social media (especially Pinterest and Instagram) but they can work against your SEO efforts if they increase the loading time of a page.

-- Image filenames are descriptive to what the image is about.
+- Image filenames are descriptive of what the image is about.
 You can use keywords in the filename but do not overdo it.

-- All images have the ALT tag defined
+- All images need to have an SEO Optimized ALT text defined

 - All images are compressed to minimize their size.
-If you are using a lot of images in your pages you may need to consider using a content delivery network (CDN).
+If you are using a lot of images on your pages, you may need to consider using a content delivery network (CDN).

-- Use the ‘Crawl errors’ report in your Google and Bing webmaster tools to find broken links within your website.
+Use the ‘Crawl errors’ report in your Google Search Console to find broken links within your website.
 You can also fix them by correcting the links or doing 301 redirects to a valid URL.

-Use of banner ads above the fold – A few year ago, Google started penalizing websites that have too many ads above the fold.
+A few years ago, Google started penalizing websites that have too many ads above the fold.

-While they are not specifying exactly what do they mean by ‘too many ads’ you can use this guide from Adsense to get an idea what is allowed and what is not (even if you are not using Adsense the examples in the guide are still useful).
+While they are not specifying exactly what they mean by ‘too many ads’ you can use this guide from AdSense to get an idea of what is allowed and what is not (even if you are not using AdSense, the examples in the guide are still useful).

 If your ad implementation is not according to standards you have to remove or change the position of the ads.

-User friendliness – Although it is difficult to judge what is a user friendly web site and what is not, because this depends on the type of website and how it is designed, there are a few checks you can make:
+Although it is difficult to judge what is a user-friendly website and what is not, as this depends on the type of website and how it is designed, there are a few checks you can make:

-- Can the users find what they want is less than 3 clicks?
+- Can the users find what they want in less than 3 clicks?